 Refractory products can be classified as either brick and shapes or monolithics and specialties.
 The latter category includes mortars, plastics and ramming mixes, castables, gunning mixes, coatings, and fiber products.
 Industrial segments that will benefit from this resource include iron and steel, aluminum, other non-ferrous metals, glass, cement, ceramics, petrochemical, and refining.

-There are two format options for ordering The Best of the Bulletin: Refractory Ceramics—DVD or flash drive.
+There are three format options for ordering The Best of the Bulletin: Refractory Ceramics—DVD, flash drive, or online.
 Choose the best format for your needs by clicking the link below.

 Contact ACerS Customer Service at 866-721-3322 / 614-890-4700 to order by phone.

 The refractories industry is performance driven.
-Refractory producers must meet the expectations placed on them from the diverse industries that utilize refractories.
-As one expert stated, the refractory industry is the one industry that tries to put itself out of business by developing new products that extend service and replace existing products.
+Refractory producers must meet the expectations placed on them from the diverse industries that use refractories.
+The refractory industry constantly searches for new products to extend in-service life and perform in increasingly extreme environments.